 1. Pure Scrum

 The framework implemented to the latter with agile mindset as the cornerstone.
 There is no project manager here at all, only prescribed roles.
 Scrum Master works with the Team, Product Owner, and interacts with the performing organization.

 2. Agile Project Management Approach

 Here a PM selects processes, tools, and techniques he sees appropriate.
 He retains key roles and responsibilities of a project manager.
 However, the deliverables are implemented incrementally and in iterations.
-For example, using Scrum framework.
+For example, using the Scrum framework.
 Therefore, additionally, PM assumes a role of a Scrum Master.

 So, Scrum here is just a tool.
 Some may say that it is not really Scrum, therefore, may (will) not be efficient.
 Mainly because agile principles are replaced with plan-driven ones.

 I will only say it works just fine.
 Any tool properly applied in skillful hands will work.
 The rest is the philosophical debates.

 3. Scaled Agile Framework

 Here a project manager works with a number of Scrum Teams that develop parts of one product.
 Each team has it’s own Scrum Master and (quite often but not always) a Product Owner.
-Therefore, project manager oversees the whole project.
+Therefore, the project manager oversees the whole project.
 In general, has the same responsibilities by in a larger scale.